ketankartoza/qgis-gea-plugin/docs/src/user/guide/sign-up.md

 ## Why Register on Planet.com?

 By registering on Planet.com, you can access the latest NICFI imagery.
-Through Norway’s International Climate & Forests Initiative (NICFI), users can now utilise Planet’s high-resolution mosaics to help reduce and reverse the loss of tropical forests, combat climate change, and conserve biodiversity.
+Through Norway’s International Climate & Forests Initiative (NICFI), users can use Planet’s high-resolution mosaics to help reduce and reverse the loss of tropical forests, combat climate change, and conserve biodiversity.

 ## Step-by-Step Registration Guide